aliemteam/aliemcards/cards/rash-unknown/card.md

 1. Accurately describe the rash (eg. macule or nodule, vesicle or bulla)
 2. Quickly "profile" the rash to see if it fits any classic pattern by patient age, rash distribution, or presence of hypotension
-3. If you are still stumped, use an algorithm based on the rash type
+3. Apply an algorithm based on the rash type

 ## Rash Descriptors